multycloud/multy-docs/blog/2022-06-21-compute-aws-vs-azure-vs-gcp/index.md

 ### Region availability

-Sometimes you need to pick a specific region, either for data residency laws, latency or customer requirements.
+Oftentimes you need a specific region, either for data residency laws, latency or customer requirements.
 That's when you need to be careful about the clouds you choose - as not all regions are available everywhere.
 For example, these are some of the regions that are not available in one of the three major cloud providers (as of 06/2022):

 | Location       | AWS region           | Azure region                                                | GCP region         |
 |----------------|----------------------|-------------------------------------------------------------|--------------------|